Barry Burman: Street scenes

-Also in the 1980s, Burman painted a number of fine streetscenes (including 'Angel Alley') and doorways in Whitechapel: "The area's blistered paint and cancerous brickwork ... offered him visual stimuli - and nobody could suggest more menace in a wall or cracked window than Burman".
+Also in the 1980s, Burman painted a number of street scenes (including 'Angel Alley') and doorways in Whitechapel: "The area's blistered paint and cancerous brickwork ... offered him visual stimuli – and nobody could suggest more menace in a wall or cracked window than Burman".

 Politics

 In the 1980s, he tackled political themes, most notably the "chauvinism and bloody mindedness" of Margaret Thatcher's premiership and the Falklands War ('Patriots').

 Solo exhibitions

-During his lifetime, Burman had nine solo exhibitions.
+During his lifetime, Burman had nine solo exhibitions: